sbagi/sbagi.github.io/cryst_kinetics.md

 ### Nonlinear Curve Fitting of Kinetic Data <br>
 - Gualtieri model (solution mediated transformation) along with Avrami-Erofeev model (solid-state transformation) were employed to fit the crystallization curves obtained from XRD patterns.
 - Fitted models provide values for rate constants of growth and nucleation, which can then be used to calculate activation energies (kJ/mol) using arrhenius plots.
-Higher values of activation energy translates to a rate-limiting step.<br>
+Higher values of activation energy translate to a rate-limiting step.<br>
 - Extent of crystallization α plotted against time t (closed symbol) and the corresponding Gualtieri fitting (red curve).<br><br>
 <img src="images/Cryst 1.gif?raw=true"/>